RuibinNingh/RuibinNingh/README.md

 👏Welcome!

-I am Ruibin_Ningh,a OIer and a student from china.
+I am Ruibin_Ningh, a student from china.

-Let's enjoy the good times!